UMN-CMS/TestBoard_SKIROC2CMS/README.md

 ## Installation
 This entire folder should be copied to each Pi that is going to be used.
-This folder also contains the BCM2835 C library so it can be built on each Pi.
+The bcm2835 SPI C library source, ncurses source (for vim), and vim source are all included to be installed on each Pi.